aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/create-accessible-pdfs-tagged-content-java-aspose-pdf/_index.md

     }
 }
 ```
-This simple example initializes a new PDF document using Aspose.PDF.

 ## Implementation Guide

 ### Creating a New PDF with Tagged Content
-**Overview**
-Tagged content in PDFs provides a logical structure, enhancing accessibility.
-This section will guide you through creating a new PDF and configuring it as tagged content.
+**Overview** – Tagged content provides a logical hierarchy that improves accessibility.
+The steps below walk you through creating a PDF, enabling tagging, and populating a styled table.

-#### Step 1: Initialize the Document
+#### Step 1: Initialize the Document and Enable Tagging
-Firstly, create an instance of `Document` and obtain the `ITaggedContent` interface:
+First, create a `Document` instance and obtain the `ITaggedContent` interface.
+We also **set the PDF language** (the **set pdf language** step) so screen readers know the document’s locale.

 ```java
 import com.aspose.pdf.*;